census-instrumentation/opencensus-specs/resource/Resource.md

 Additionally, exporters SHOULD provide configuration hooks for users to provide their own translation unless the exporter's backend does not support resources at all.
-For such backends, exporters SHOULD allow attaching converting resource labels to metric labels.
+For such backends, exporters SHOULD allow attaching converting resource labels to metric tags.

 [census-ecosystem]: https://github.com/census-ecosystem